Lake Michigan with kids

-Sleeping Bear Dunes National Lakeshore: The visitors center is in Empire, behind the Amoco; check for daily programs, which include dune walks, photography excursions and shipwreck-rescue reenactments.
-Park pass is $10 and is valid for seven days.
-231-326-5134.
+Sleeping Bear Dunes National Lakeshore: The visitors center is in Empire; check for daily naturalist programs, which include dune walks, photography excursions and shipwreck-rescue reenactments.

-Ludington: The state park here is one of Michigan's most popular, and there's lots for kids to do: tube on the Sable River, bicycle, swim and visit the Big Sable Point Lighthouse.
+Ludington: The state park here is one of Michigan's most popular, and there's lots for kids to do: swim, bicycle, tube on the Sable River and visit the Big Sable Point Lighthouse.

 For attractions on the lower half of the lake, between Ludington and Manitowoc, see Circling Lake Michigan.

 Accommodations: If you can plan ahead — as much as a year — Michigan state parks offer accommodations in cabins and lodges.
-The price is right, $45-$80 for cabins, and many are in prime spots on the beach.
+The price is right, and many are in prime spots on the beach.

 For more, see Michigan's great lake cabins.

 The Dune Climb is a must-do in Sleeping Bear Dunes National Lakeshore.

 Just east of Lake Charlevoix in Boyne Falls, Boyne Mountain Resort includes Avalanche Bay indoor water park.
 The resort and its sister resort, Boyne Highlands near Harbor Springs, both have zip lines.

 Traverse City has many large resorts, including Great Wolf Lodge, which includes an indoor water park, and Grand Traverse Resort and Spa on Grand Traverse Bay.
 The area also has traditional cabin resorts.